There are some changes to your Canada PRO deposits this year.

 Ontario Trillium Benefit (OTB)

 If you are a resident of Ontario and see a deposit in your bank account under the name Canada PRO, it’s likely the money you receive from the Ontario Trillium Benefit.
-The OTB is comprised of three different programs, your deposit amount will depend on which of the programs you qualify for.
+The OTB comprises three different programs.
+Your deposit amount will depend on which of the programs you qualify for.

 Northern Ontario Energy Credit (NOEC)